Joy-less/TCPMaid/README.md

-# Net-sama
+# TCPMaid

 An easy, powerful and lightweight TCP client/server in C#.

-Net-sama makes it easy to setup a robust client & server, send messages and requests, and provide your own SSL certificate.
+TCPMaid makes it easy to setup a robust client & server, send messages and requests, and provide your own SSL certificate.

 ## Features
 - Easy client & server setup